قائمة المصطلحات

 Consider a point (x_1, \ldots x_n) where f has zero gradient and a Hessian with eigenvalues \lambda_1, \ldots, \lambda_n.

-If some eigenvalues are positive and some are negative, then f increases as you move away from (x_1, \ldots x_n) in some directions and in other directions.
+If some eigenvalues are positive and some are negative, then f increases as you move away from (x_1, \ldots x_n) in some directions and ???

 If every slice of the graph of f is convex, then f has a local minimum at the origin